wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    The Azure Active Directory (AAD) is a SaaS service, unlike "Active Directory" running on Windows servers in on-prem data centers.
 So AAD is also called an "Identity as a Service" (IDaaS).

    The old <strong>on-prem</strong> AD provides "domain services" that include domain joins, group policies, LDAP, Kerberos / NTLM authentication.
 These are provided by Azure Active Directory Domain Services (AD DS).
-AD DS uses Kuberos for authentication to Organization Units (OUs) and Group Policies (GPOs) instead of federation.
+AD DS uses Kuberos for authentication to hierarchical Organization Units (OUs) and Group Policies (GPOs) instead of federation.

    Since Azure Microsoft Office 365 is SaaS, users are enrolled into AAD.